 1920s-30s.
 Boys in a yeshiva reacting with embarrassed laughter to the presence of a photographer.
 Courtesy of YIVO.

 The JewishGen Home Page is your most comprehensive guide to Jewish genealogy.

-The Belarus Special Interest Group (SIG) gives more specific support, including this guide to locating Belorussian ancestors and their shtetls, and a summary page about Kletsk from which you can directly search all pertinent JewishGen resources.
+The Belarus Special Interest Group (SIG) gives more specific support, including this search page for locating Belorussian ancestors and their shtetls.

 Yizkor ("Memorial") Books were compiled by survivors.
 The JewishGen Yizkor Book Project is dedicated to giving access to Yizkor Books, unique, primary sources for genealogy and history.